quitesimpleorg/looqs/README.md

 GPLv3.

 ### Contributing
-Fow now, github issues and pull-requests are preferred, but you can also just email your patches or issues to: looqs at quitesimple.org
+For now, github issues and pull-requests are preferred, but you can also just email your patches or issues to: looqs at quitesimple.org

+Please target the 'dev' branch in your pull request.

 ## Build